Here is Manisha Guptas overview on commodities market

 Commodities

-Watch Manisha Gupta of CNBC-TV18 speaking about the current trend and updates from the commodity space.
+Watch Manisha Gupta of CNBC-TV18 speaking about the current trend in commodities market and currency market action.

 Like this story, share it with millions of investors on M3